Overcast3096/Overcast3096/README.md

   - *Attempt* to DM me in Discord: @0vercast
   - ...Or just tag me.
 I might see it eventually...
 - Anything else can be found [here](https://0vs.carrd.co)!
+  - Eventually, it will be found [here](https://overcast.space) when I build it...

 <sub> \>.< </sub>
 <!---